Can You Dry Whites And Colors Together?

 If you’ve got stubborn stains on your whites, try soaking them in a solution of hydrogen peroxide and water (one part hydrogen peroxide to three parts water) before washing them.
 That should do the trick!

 And finally, don’t forget about bleach!
-Bleach is a fantastic tool for keeping whites bright, but it does require some special handling.
+Bleach is a fantastic tool for keeping whites bright but requires some special handling.
 Make sure to use only non-chlorine bleach and only with cold water—hot water will break down the fabric of your clothes over time.

-If you’ve got white bras or panties (or both!), don’t worry about putting those in the dryer.
-You can hang them up to air-dry instead!
+If you have white bras or panties (or both!), don’t worry about putting them in the dryer.
+You can hang them up to air dry instead!

 What Clothes Should Not Be Tumble Dried?